 The DCR’s Dan Driscoll describes the reconstruction of Hammond Pond Parkway, now underway.
 The path will be in the dirt strip behind the people listening.

 Let me be clear: I like paths for park access and a park experience.
 I ride them.
 But — the Parkway is not only a route in a park, it is a transportation route through a park.
 It connects the Newton Center suburban hub with the large Chestnut Hill shopping malls and residential areas beyond.
-Not only motorists, but also bicyclists, e-bike riders and users of all kinds of micromobility devices, also electric and gasoline-powered motor scooters, will want to travel this segment end to end.
+Not only motorists, but also bicyclists in all parts of the behavior spectrum, e-bike riders and users of all kinds of micromobility devices, also electric and gasoline-powered motor scooters, will want to travel this segment end to end.

 Safety Issues

-Faster bicyclists, e-bike and motor scooter users are a poor and unsafe fit on a path shared with pedestrians, especially one with steep slopes.
+Faster bicyclists, e-bike and motor scooter users are a poor fit on a path shared with pedestrians, especially one with steep slopes.
 Nationwide, communities are grappling with the safety issues of e-bike traffic on paths.
-A Boston-area local example: 15 mph speed-limit signs have been installed on the Minuteman Trail – which is flat, being a rail trail, and where faster traffic may use parallel Massachusetts Avenue.
+A Boston-area local example: the 15 mph speed-limit signs on the Minuteman Commuter Bikeway.
+It is flat, being a rail trail, and where faster traffic may use parallel Massachusetts Avenue.
 There is no such convenient alternative to Hammond Pond Parkway.

 Proponents of the Hammond Pond Parkway project objected to adding a few feet of roadway width on the grounds that this would reduce spacing to the path and impede stormwater infiltration.
 I contend that a few more feet of roadway width would hardly make a difference in the middle of hundreds of acres of parkland into which water could infiltrate.